Nurtau/leetcode-rating-old/README.md

 # leetcode-rating
 ## Overview
 * Used React.js and created functional components with React hooks.
-* Consumes a [REST API](https://github.com/Nurtau/leetcode-rating-api) to get a rating among users.
+* Consumes a [REST API](https://github.com/Nurtau/leetcode-rating-api) to get and modify a rating among users.
 * Feel free to check it [here](https://leetcode-rating.vercel.app).